luisramirez7/csce310/README.md

 # csce310
 A repository to keep track of very useful algorithm implementations as I go through algorithms class.

-# WARNING: OPTIMAL BINARY SEARCH TREE IS NOT FUNCTIONAL
+# WARNING: MINIMUM SPANNING TREE IS NOT FUNCTIONAL

 Here are some guidlines to help you compile, and run these algorithms on your local machine.